 Alternative Operation Taps

-This style of taps is more commonly used by people in the medical profession as it is a more hygienic means of controlling the water into your basin however they can be very useful to disabled users.
+This style of taps is more commonly used by people in the medical profession.
+It is a more hygienic means of controlling the water into your basin however they can be very useful to disabled users.
 There are three types of alternative operation taps;

 Elbow Operated Taps